wilsonmar/wilsonmar.github.io/_posts/2017-03-03-python-install.md

 There is what can be a confusing conflict of choice here for installing Python and its package manager.

-   * Not recommended is the manual approach of <a href="#PackagInstallerz">download Python installer from python.org</a>, even though that's the method described in various websites and books.
+   * NOT recommended is the manual approach of <a href="#PackagInstallerz">download Python installer from python.org</a>, even though that's the method described in various (obsolete) websites and books.

    <a target="_blank" href="https://www.python.org/downloads/mac-osx/">https://www.python.org/downloads/mac-osx</a>